 The Euro is the official currency in Greece.
 There is free and unlimited importing of foreign currency in Greece either in traveler’s cheques or cash.
 But on departure, any remaining amount that is worth more than 1.760€, in any currency, has to be declared.
-Money can be exchanged in any bank, exchange bureaus, some travel agencies or in some hotels.
+Money can be exchanged in any bank, exchange bureaus, some travel agencies, or in some hotels.
 Credit cards are used almost anywhere in Greece for paying hotel or restaurant bills.
 You can also use them to withdraw cash from ATMs.
-Smart card credit cards have not been introduced yet by the local banks so take into account credit card readers are not very advanced.
+Smart card credit cards have not been introduced yet by the local banks so take into account that credit card readers are not very advanced.

 Amenities – Electricity Supply

 220 volts a.c. at 50 Hz.
 The wall sockets have two or three round holes as in continental Europe.

 Telephone dialing systems

 Tone and Pulse, wherever the telephone sets are able to interchange between systems.

 Overall, the water quality is excellent.
 But you have to be aware that in a few regions and on certain islands, the water is not drinkable.
 Then, it is preferable to ask for mineral water, even for your coffee.

 GSM access networks, similar to the ones in Europe, cover the whole of Greece.
 Mobile phones are very popular and cheap so to avoid roaming charges could purchase local prepaid SIMs to use.
 You can easily find a public telephone, property of the Hellenic Telecommunications Organization (OTE), that works with a telephone card.
 Cards for mobile phones and for telephone booths can be purchased from kiosks, local post offices, local OTE offices, or tourist shops.